MicrosoftDocs/visualstudio-docs/docs/docker-tutorials/multi-container-apps.md

 - While you may use a container for the database locally, you may want to use a managed service for the database in production.
 You don't want to ship your database engine with your app then.
 - Running multiple processes will require a process manager (the container only starts one process), which adds complexity to container startup/shutdown.

 And there are more reasons.
-So, we will update our application to work like this:
+So, you will update your application to work like this:

 ![Todo App connected to MySQL container](media/multi-app-architecture.png)